How did you start your Intel journey?

 - Intel gives opportunities for my personal and professional development.
-At Intel we love to generate new ideas, and the wide range of tasks will never make you bored.
-Everyday work with foreign colleagues helps to explore a different culture.
-For me this is an opportunity to travel while staying at the office.
+At Intel, we love to generate new ideas, and it’s really interesting to work on a wide range of tasks.
+Day-to-day work with colleagues from across the globe helps to explore a different culture.
+For me, this is an opportunity to travel while staying at the office.

 - I like that Intel culture fosters informal communication.
 We love to debate about work problems during coffee breaks.
 This way of interacting helps to overcome communication gaps and streamline our work processes.